 Outside the park, the Pak Chong area has built up into Thailand’s wine country — yes, really.
 Several producers (PB Valley, GranMonte, Village Farm) offer cellar door tastings and surprisingly competent food.
 Combine: morning in the park, lunch at a vineyard, sunset back at a forest-edge resort.

-How to get there: Drive 180 km on Motorway 2 (2-2.5 hours).
-Train Hua Lamphong to Pak Chong (3 hours), then taxi or local transport to the park entrance.
+How to get there: Drive about 180 km using Highway 2 (Mittraphap Road) and the relevant connecting roads (2-2.5 hours outside heavy traffic).
+Take the train to Pak Chong, then arrange a taxi or local transfer to the park entrance.

 Where to stay: The Peri Hotel Khao Yai for character, Muthi Maya Forest Pool Villa for splurge, and dozens of mid-range options around Pak Chong.